Random Acts of Poetry - Act 2

 Check your local library

-Random Acts of Poetry may be near you.
+Random Acts of Poetry (Both Books) may be near you.

 Books have been delivered to Plymouth, Bremen, Bourbon, Argos, Culver and LaPorte Public Libraries.
 A big thanks goes out to my Mom and Dad for handling the Marshall County deliveries.
 Free advice: take a break from TV and read!
 You'll thank me later.